 Pricing as follows: Order via phone or email, do not use form above, which is for meats.

-First batch due by end of April- Call now Second batch due early May- Call now Additional batches to follow - TBD
+First batch due in April- Call now Second batch due late April to early May- Call now Additional batches to follow - TBD

 Prices based on 2017 Keet market - may be subject to change without notice.
 Day old: 6 for $34.50 or $5.75 each up to 9 keets 10 for $55.00 or $5.50 each up to 19 20 for $105.00 or $5.25 each up to 29 30 for $150.00, or $5.00 each 50 for $235.00 100 for $445.00